Science Says: DNA shows early spread of cats in human world | Taiwan News

-NEW YORK (AP) — Long before cats became the darlings of Facebook and Twitter, they spread through the ancient human world.
+NEW YORK (AP) — Long before cats became the darlings of Facebook and YouTube, they spread through the ancient human world.

 A DNA study reached back thousands of years to track that conquest and found evidence of two major dispersals from the Middle East, in which people evidently took cats with them.
 Genetic signatures the felines had on those journeys are still seen in most modern-day breeds.